datanews/tik-tok/README.md

 ### Testing

-Note that tests are run against the build (`dist`), not the source, and get run during the build step.
+Note that tests are run against the build (`dist`), not the source, and get run during the main build step, `gulp`.

 * `gulp test`: Will run the tests through Node environment and will miss some browser based tests.
 This will get run automatically when running `gulp server`.
 * `gulp browser-test`: Will run tests in given browsers.
 By default, this will just run the tests in a PhantomJS and Chrome browser through Karma.